ppmim/PAPI/docs/modules.rst

 ``papi``
 ********

-The ``papi`` module is the main PAPI routine that start the data reduction.
+The ``papi`` module is the main PAPI script that run the data reduction.
-It starts by creating a subdirectory in the ``PAPI_DIR`` using the run name give on the command line.
-Within the run directory the following subdirectories are created:
+It starts by creating a subdirectory in the ``PAPI_PROD`` directory using the run name give on the command line.
+Within the run directory the following sub-directories are created:

 .. automodule:: papi